Kieran-Bacon/stow/docs/index.md

 The ultimate power that `stow` provides is the time saving and confidence brought by removing the need to write complicated methods for handling multiple backend storage solutions in your application.

 Importantly, time spent implementing these handlers while trying to cater to various environment nuances, can be saved.
-Especially when you consider effort spent supporting the various stages of an applications development cycle, to then simple abandon good work when only a particular implementation is used live.
+Especially when you consider effort spent supporting the various stages of an applications development cycle, to then simply abandon good work when only a particular implementation is used live.
 (Yes, preferably all those stages are identical, but, this is never the case).

 **You shouldn't be focusing on storage management, you should be focusing on your solutions**